Prag8855/aab/content/guides/job-notice-period.md

 If you get fired, there is usually a notice period. notice period depends on why you were fired.

 If you get fired for a serious reason, there is no notice period.
-For example, if you steal money, refuse to work, or threaten other workers, or make racist comments in public, there is no notice period.[^9] In most cases, you will get a warning first.
+For example, if you steal money, refuse to work, or threaten other workers, or make racist comments in public, there is no notice period.[^9] In most cases, you get a written warning first.

 ## How the notice period works

-Your notice period starts on the day after your employer receives your resignation letter.[^5]

 During your notice period, your employer still pays your salary, health insurance, pension insurance and other benefits.[^8] You can still take [sick days](/guides/sick-leave) and [use your vacation days](/guides/vacation-days).
+You still get paid time off for [public holidays](/guides/public-holidays).

 During your notice period, your employer can make you work, or send you on [garden leave](https://en.wikipedia.org/wiki/Garden_leave) (*bezahlte Freistellung*).
 Garden leave means that you don't go to work work, but you still get paid.[^6] When you are on garden leave, your employer can still call you back to work.[^7]